Prompt Engineering · OrevateAI

 4. A confirmation pop-up will appear.
 Tap Clear History and Data to confirm.

 This action will clear your browsing history, cookies, and other website data from Safari.
-It’s a comprehensive clean sweep for your browser.
+It’s a complete clean sweep for your browser.

 Pros: